deathhancox/ducklingscript-language-support/README.md

 ## Features

 A basic VSCode extension designed with the intent of implamenting syntax highlighting support for the DucklingScript Language.
+Further documentation for the language can be found [here](https://ducklingscript.dragonofshuu.dev).

 ## Known Issues